Arundel Castle, its parkland, and the South Downs

 A hundred men once worked at the lime and cement works that now form the Amberley Museum and Heritage Centre (amberleymuseum.co.uk, tel: 01798 831370, highly recommended), next to Amberley railway station.
 The museum occupies a 36 acre site and is dedicated to the industrial heritage of the south-east, containing a wide range of exhibits, including vintage transport, tools and telecommunications.
 The museum is also home to a number of resident craftsmen and craftswomen, working in traditional ways.
-Open to the public from March to October, Wed-Sun, 10 am to 5.30 pm, also February half term week and on all days during West Sussex school holidays.
-Admission price for 2018: £ 14.00.
-Average vist is 4 hours.
+Open to the public from early March to end of October, Wed-Sun, 10 am to 4.30 pm, also February half term week and on all days during West Sussex school holidays.
+Admission price for 2020 is £ 15.00 with gift aid.
+Average visit is 4 hours.

 |Travel||Take the train nearest to 9am from Victoria Station to Arundel.
 Journey time about 1 hr 25 minutes.
 Trains back from Amberley to Victoria are hourly, with a similar journey time.
 Buy a day return to Arundel.|